-Students who work conscientiously through Moodle will require an estimated 10-15 minutes of work per night.
+Students who work conscientiously through assignments will require an estimated 10-15 minutes of work per night during the regular year.
 However, this is across a two-week window.
 Therefore, if you wish to work 60-90 minutes every five days or so, you will keep up with us.
 Each game chapter will post an estimated number of minutes required to earn the denominator in points across the two weeks (though this varies depending upon the activities you choose to do).

 In addition, each chapter is open one additional week–an “Emergency Week”–if you need more time.
 Be careful, though: a new chapter will open during that Emergency Week and you will find yourself doing twice as much work if you procrastinate.